TnTech-ECE/CapstoneStarterRepo/README.md

 ### Recognitions

 * The team would like to extend their appreciation to Professor Jesse Roberts at Tennessee Tech.
-Professor Roberts is an instrucutor at Tennessee Tech and he is pursuing his PHD focusing on Artificial Intelligence at Vanderbilt University.
+Professor Roberts is an instructor at Tennessee Tech and he is pursuing his PHD focusing on Artificial Intelligence at Vanderbilt University.
 Professor Roberts gives the team his professional input holding us to a high standard of excellence.

 ## Repo Organization